Stewart Murdoch: Fleetwood Town

-Murdoch's second season at the club was not as good as his first season with his first team opportunities limited mostly to appearances on the substitutes bench.
-As a result, he joined Northampton Town on loan on 30 October 2014, with the loan due to end on 3 January 2015.
-He made his debut on 1 November 2014 in a 2–0 victory over AFC Wimbledon.
-Murdoch scored his first goal in English football and his only goal in 8 appearances for Northampton in a 3–2 defeat against Plymouth Argyle on 13 December 2014.
-By January, Murdoch's loan spell with Northampton came to an end and he returned to his parent club.

-Murdoch made his first appearance for Fleetwood since returning from his loan spell with Northampton Town on 10 February 2015, in a 1–0 win over Barnsley and made nine more appearances for the club.
-At the end of the 2014–15 season, Murdoch was released by Fleetwood on 6 May 2015, after making 61 appearances in all competitions and scoring no goals.
+Murdoch's second season at Fleetwood Town was not as good as his first season with his first team opportunities limited mostly to appearances on the substitutes bench.
+Following his loan spell at Northampton Town came to an end, he returned to the first team at the club and continued to find his playing time, coming from the substitute bench.
+Murdoch made his first appearance for Fleetwood Town since returning from his loan spell with Northampton Town on 10 February 2015, in a 1–0 win over Barnsley He later made nine more appearances for the club, making five starts along the way.
+At the end of the 2014–15 season, Murdoch made thirteen appearances in all competitions.
+On 6 May 2015, he was released by Fleetwood Town and made 61 appearances in all competitions and scoring no goals upon departing the club.